Gamma-ray bursts and kilonovae from the accretion-induced collapse of white dwarfs: Abstract

 \section{Abstract}

-We present the first seconds-long multidimensional general relativistic neutrino magnetohydrodynamic simulations of accretion-induced collapse (AIC) in rapidly rotating, magnetized white dwarfs (WDs).
-Our findings show that, with sufficiently strong initial magnetic fields and rotation during the collapse, these systems can generate relativistic jets and neutron-rich outflows with properties consistent with long gamma-ray bursts (LGRBs) accompanied by kilonovae, such as GRB 211211A and GRB 230307A.
-Notably, our models can reproduce the power and duration of these LGRBs and the associated kilonovae without the need for tuning parameters.
-Additionally, our results suggest that the AIC of WDs could be an important site of the production for heavy $r$-process elements.
+We present the first seconds-long 2D general relativistic neutrino magnetohydrodynamic simulations of accretion-induced collapse (AIC) in rapidly rotating, strongly magnetized white dwarfs (WDs), which might originate as remnants of double-WD mergers.
+This study examines extreme combinations of magnetic fields and rotation rates, motivated both by the need to address the limitations of 2D axisymmetric simulations and to explore the physics of AIC under rare conditions that, while yet to be observationally confirmed, may be consistent with current theoretical models and account for unusual events.
+Under these assumptions, our results demonstrate that, if realizable, such systems can generate relativistic jets and neutron-rich outflows with properties consistent with long gamma-ray bursts (LGRBs) accompanied by kilonovae, such as GRB 211211A and GRB 230307A.
+These findings highlight the potential role of AIC in heavy $r$-process element production and offer a framework for understanding rare LGRBs associated with kilonova emission.
+Longer-duration 3D simulations are needed to fully capture magnetic field amplification, resolve instabilities, and determine the fate of the energy retained by the magnetar at the end of the simulations.